Wednesday, July 1st:

 Long day!
 I headed back to my B&B and crashed.

 Two more days of Lucca to catch up on and then I will start on Bologna (which has been wonderful).
 I have decided to travel to Stresa on Saturday instead of Sunday to avoid the possible strike.
-My hotel in Stresa has the same room that I reserved available on Saturday and my hotel in Bologna was very understanding about my need to leave early, although I would prefer not to leave Bologna a day early.
-I really love it here.
-No going back though as I purchased my Eurostar ticket today.
+My hotel in Stresa has the same room that I reserved available on Saturday and my hotel in Bologna was very understanding about my need to leave early.
+I would prefer not to leave Bologna a day early as I really love it here but no going back as I purchased my Eurostar ticket today.

 Hope all is well with everyone!
 Ciao!!